-Council is building a new, inclusive and engaging district-sized playspace with the concept design guided by the feedback received from round one and round two of community consultation held over the past 12 months.
+Council has built a new, inclusive and engaging district-sized playspace with the concept design guided by the feedback received from round one and round two of community consultation.

-The playspace will enhance the features of the existing park creating an engaging hub for the community to meet, socialise and undertake recreational activities.
-The redeveloped community space will provide a wide variety of opportunities for a range of ages, abilities and backgrounds for both the local community and the high volume of seasonal visitors to the area.
+The playspace enhances the features of the existing park creating an engaging hub for the community to meet, socialise and undertake recreational activities.
+The redeveloped community space provides a wide variety of opportunities for a range of ages, abilities and backgrounds for both the local community and the high volume of seasonal visitors to the area.

 - a concrete outdoor ping pong table